Niecy Nash Slays In A Red Greta Constantine Gown

-Niecy Nash is one of our favorite fashion girlie and the beauty was just spotted on Instagram giving us another look that we absolutely love!
+Niecy Nash is one of our favorite fashion girlies, and the beauty was just spotted on Instagram giving us another look that we absolutely love!

-For her look, the actress donned an all-red ensemble that was everything!
+The actress donned an all-red ensemble.
 The Greta Constantine gown fit the beauty like a glove and featured a cold shoulder neckline and mermaid train.
-Styled by legendary style duo Wayman and Micah, Nash paired the strapless look with minimal jewelry to let the elegant look speak for itself perfectly.
+Styled by legendary style duo Wayman and Micah, Nash paired the strapless look with minimal jewelry to let the elegant look speak for itself.
 As for her hair, she wore her golden brown locs down with a middle part and loose curls to show off her flawless face.

-Wayman and Micah shared an Instagram Reel of the starlet on their Instagram page as she was all smiles and modeled off the stunning look ahead of her appearance at Variety event held in Los Angeles.
+Wayman and Micah shared an Instagram Reel of the starlet on their Instagram page as Nash was all smiles and modeled off the stunning look ahead of her appearance at a Variety event held in Los Angeles.

 Check out the look below.